 In my last visit to Palawan on November last year I missed the Chaolong due to insufficient time and chances.
-With that being said, I craved to taste this famous Vietnamese cuisine popularly known as Chaolong or Chao Long, whatever way they call it.
-This time (February 2012) I’m in Roxas, a municipality North of Puerto Princesa City and about three (3) hours travel from there.
-After the day’s work, we treat ourselves to a Vietnamese eatery that offers this rice-based noodle soup.
+That is the reason why I craved to have this famous Vietnamese cuisine in my dining table which is popularly known as Chaolong or Chao Long, whatever way they call it.
+In February this year, I’m in Roxas, a municipality North of Puerto Princesa City and about three (3) hours travel from there.
+After the day’s work, we treat ourselves to a Vietnamese eatery, which offer this rice-based noodle soup.
 Combined with garlic bread and cold softdrink, I satisfied myself with this favorite noodle.
-Though this one is a variety yet it still has the taste unique in it.
+Though this one is a variety of original cuisine, yet it still has the taste unique in it.
 Just a word of advice, when you are in Palawan, a taste of this Vietnamese food is a must.
 Never leave Palawan without you tasting it.

 What is Chaolong?